Sermon: Four Views of Christ (Part 3)

 In Luke 12:16, "Then He spoke a parable to them, saying, 'The ground of a certain rich man . . .'"
 In Luke 13:6, "He also spoke this parable, 'A certain man had a fig tree . . .'"
 In Luke 14:16, "Then He said to him, 'A certain man gave a great supper . . .'"
 In Luke 20:9, "Then He began to tell the people this parable, 'A certain man . . .'"

 Matthew almost invariably emphasizes authority in some way—Jesus' power.
 Luke makes it very general, because he is dealing with a different emphasis.
 You will find that Matthew is the only one who mentions the church—Matthew 16 and 18.
 Why?
 Why is he the only one who mentions the church?
-Because they are the only ones who know, recognize, and submit to His authority and understand that eventually those in the church will become part of the Kingdom.
+Because church members are the only ones who know, recognize, and submit to His authority and understand that eventually those in the church will become part of the Kingdom.
 It relates to the Kingdom of God.

 Let us draw this to a close.
 We could go on and on, but I think that you have gotten the point.
 If there are things that I could mention as hooks to hang on as to the theme of Matthew's message in importance, it is this: (1) Jesus is presented as a Son of Abraham through David.
 This is our assurance that our King is absolutely the legitimate heir of the promises of God.
 In this (this is important to get), He is contrasted to us.
 We are not legitimate heirs except through the King.
 You will find this in Galatians 3:16, 26-29, and Romans 9:7-8.
 We become the seed through election and adoption by the Father.
 This is important in regard to our loyalty to Christ and to understand our proper position and what we owe to Him.

-(2) the kingdom of heaven issue.
+(2) The kingdom of heaven issue.
 It is not of the earth.
 It is of heaven.
 That is what he is emphasizing.
 The others used the term Kingdom of God.
 That is fine, because it suits their purpose.
 But Matthew is emphasizing that this Kingdom's origin, its source, and its headquarters are in heaven.
 It is not here yet and that is important.
-He makes very clear the Kingdom does not have an earthly center and our loyalty is to it, to the Father and to the Son in heaven, not to anything that is on earth.
+He makes very clear the Kingdom does not have an earthly center and our loyalty is to it, to the Father and to the Son in heaven, and not to anything that is on earth.

 The kingdom of heaven is not a nation.
 It is not a church of this world.
 It is not of this time.
 It has no influence in this world.
 It is not like Israel of old—a very important distinction.

-(3) the emphasis on righteousness.
+(3) The emphasis on righteousness.
 Matthew connects the laws of the Kingdom with the laws of the Old Covenant.
 He makes the connection, but he also makes very clear that we understand that we cannot be saved by the law, and our righteousness must exceed what is humanly possible.
 That only comes through our fellowship with the Father and with the Son.

-So Matthew—the lion—kingly power and authority combined with dignity and righteousness.
+So, Matthew: the lion; kingly power and authority combined with dignity and righteousness.
 These are part of the image of Jesus Christ.
 They have to become a part of us, our image of God.
 We have to remember that our future is to become kings in the image of the great King; that we have to be righteous, exceeding the righteousness of men and become righteous as the King, Jesus Christ.
 Our Kingdom is not of this world.
 Our Kingdom, our obeisance, our loyalty is to God in heaven.